 - a ‘thing’ you do for your client.

 - a ‘statement’ could be a statement you make to the Commissioner of Taxation or to your client when providing taxation advice

 - a ‘thing’ you do could include providing taxation advice to your client, or preparing and lodging returns, statements, objections or appeals on behalf of your client.

 The Code does not require you to ‘audit’, examine or review books and records or other source documents to independently verify the accuracy of information supplied by your clients.
 However, you should not simply accept what your client provides or tells you at face value.

 When an existing client provides information that seems credible (and is consistent with the client’s previous statements) and you have no basis to doubt the information supplied, you may use your professional judgment in accepting the information without further checking.

 However, if the information provided does not seem credible, or appears to be inconsistent with the client’s previous claims or statements, further enquiries would be required having regard to the terms of the engagement with your client.

-If your client’s circumstances have changed, you need to consider what additional questions you need to ask them to ascertain their state of affairs relevant to the tax agent or BAS services being provided.
+If your client’s circumstances have changed, you should consider asking additional questions to ascertain their state of affairs relevant to the tax agent, BAS or tax (financial) advice services being provided.

 Even if the agreed scope of services excludes the examination of information provided by the client, you should make further enquiries or decline to act for them if you know (or reasonably ought to have identified) that the information supplied does not seem credible.